ColonyPlusPlus/ColonyPlusPlus-Generator/readme.md

 ### How does this work?
 I need help!

-First thing to try is reading the wiki pages over on our [Github Pages site](https://colonyplusplus.github.io/ColonyPlusPlus-Generator/).
+First thing to try is reading the wiki pages over on our [getting started guide](https://colonyplusplus.github.io/ColonyPlusPlus-Generator/getting-started.md).